jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/unregisteredUserProcessing/unregisteredUserProcessing.rst

 .. note:: In the same window, you can find the Embed code.
 It can integrate the envelope creation process with third-party services via iframe.
 Please note that you can add a redirect URL to the embed code.
 This page will open in a new browser tab after sending the envelope.

 11. You can revoke the current link and code by clicking the "Revoke link" button.
 This action disables the previously generated link.
-Also, you can create a new link and code by clicking on "Generate new link" (note that this revokes the previously generated link).
+Also, you can create a new link and code by clicking the "Generate new link" button (note that this revokes the previously generated link).
 Link and code are unique every time, and revoked ones can not be restored

 How to send an envelope without registration?
 =============================================